-As of June 30, 2024, we have no commitments for capital expenditures in either the short-term or long-term.
-The following discussion summarizes our current and long-term material cash requirements as of June 30, 2024, which we expect to fund primarily with current unrestricted cash and cash equivalents and available-for-sale marketable securities:
+As of September 30, 2024, we have no commitments for capital expenditures in either the short-term or long-term.
+The following discussion summarizes our current and long-term material cash requirements as of September 30, 2024, which we expect to fund primarily with current unrestricted cash and cash equivalents and available-for-sale marketable securities:

 Material Cash Requirements (amounts in thousands)

 Total 2024 2025 2026 2027 2028 Thereafter

-Operating lease obligation (1) \$ 14,371 \$ 108 \$ 1,298 \$ 1,330 \$ 1,363 \$ 1,398 \$ 8,874
+Operating lease obligation (1) \$ - \$ - \$ - \$ - \$ \$ \$ -

 Manufacturing purchase

-obligations (2) 1,467 1,467 -
+obligations (2) 1,509 1,509

-Other obligations (3) 1,500 - 1,500
+Other obligations (3) 1,500 1,500

-Total \$ 17,338 \$ 1,575 \$ 1,298 \$ 1,330 \$ 1,363 \$ 1,398 \$ 10,374
+Total \$ 3,009 \$ 3,009 \$ - \$ - \$ \$ - \$ -

-(1) Operating lease obligations in 2024 and beyond relate to our new Stamford operating lease entered into in May 2023 for our new principal office, for which rent payments are expected to begin in late 2024.
-See Note 17 of Notes to Condensed Consolidated Financial Statements, Commitments and Contingencies, in this Quarterly Report on Form 10-Q for details about our operating lease obligations.
+(1) As a result of the Assignment Agreements in September 2024, there are no further cash requirements pertaining to our operating lease for corporate office space that terminates on November 1, 2024.
+The non-cash lease payment of \$3.4 million that pertains to property and equipment being transferred to the assignee on November 1, 2024 was not included in the table above.
+See Note 17 of Notes to Condensed Consolidated Financial Statements, Commitments and Contingencies, in this Quarterly Report on Form 10-Q for details about our operating lease.

-- (2) Based on our MSA with Patheon that we entered into in July 2019, we have a purchase capacity reservation through December 31, 2024.
-In December 2023, we entered into an agreement with Patheon to reimburse Patheon approximately \$1.7 million for forecasted manufacturing commitments that were no longer needed due to the reduced demand expectations of KORSUVA in the United States.
-As of June 30, 2024, \$0.2 million of the \$1.7 million remained within accounts payable and accrued expenses on our Condensed Consolidated Balance Sheet.
-In the event the purchase capacity reservation is not met in 2024, it will rollover into 2025.
-We expect a portion of this capacity reservation will be reimbursed in accordance with the supply agreement with CSL Vifor.
+- (2) Based on our MSA with Patheon that we entered into in July 2019, we had a purchase capacity reservation through December 31, 2024.
+Of the \$1.5 million included in the table above, \$0.6 million has been included within accounts payable and accrued expenses for minimum manufacturing orders through September 30, 2024.
+We expect the remaining manufacturing obligations to be incurred and paid for in the fourth quarter of 2024.
 See Note 17 of Notes to Condensed Consolidated Financial Statements, Commitments and Contingencies, in this Quarterly Report on Form 10-Q for details about our MSA with Patheon.
-We have no other material non-cancelable purchase commitments with any other contract manufacturers or service providers, as we have generally contracted on a cancelable purchase order basis. - (3) We are required to maintain a stand-by letter of credit as a security deposit under our new lease for office space in Stamford, Connecticut.
-After the first and second anniversaries of the rent commencement date, the face amount of the letter of credit can be reduced by \$0.5 million each period if we are not in default of our lease obligations.
-See Note 6 of Notes to Condensed Consolidated Financial Statements, Restricted Cash, in this Quarterly Report on Form 10-Q for details about our letter of credit for our new lease for our principal office in Stamford, Connecticut.
+We have no other material non-cancelable purchase commitments with any other contract manufacturers or service providers, as we have generally contracted on a cancelable purchase order basis. - (3) We were required to maintain a stand-by letter of credit as a security deposit under our new lease for office space in Stamford, Connecticut.
+As a result of the Assignment Agreements in September 2024, the \$1.5 million of restricted cash became unrestricted in October 2024.
+See Note 6 of Notes to Condensed Consolidated Financial Statements, Restricted Cash, in this Quarterly Report on Form 10-Q for details about our letter of credit for our lease for our principal office in Stamford, Connecticut.

 Based on the Enteris License Agreement that we entered into in August 2019, we are obligated to pay (1) milestone payments upon the achievement of certain development, regulatory and commercial milestones and (2) low-single digit royalty percentages on net sales of licensed products, subject to reductions in specified circumstances.
-As these milestone payments may or may not be achieved, and royalties may or may not be owed depending on our future commercial success, there were no future potential payments that were considered cash requirements in the table above as of June 30, 2024.
-We did not make any milestone payments to Enteris during the three and six months ended June 30, 2024 and 2023.
+As these milestone payments may or may not be achieved, and royalties may or may not be owed depending on our future commercial success, there were no future potential payments that were considered cash requirements in the table above as of September 30, 2024.
+We did not make any milestone payments to Enteris during the three and nine months ended September 30, 2024 and 2023.
 See Note 17 of Notes to Condensed Consolidated Financial Statements, Commitments and Contingencies, in this Quarterly Report on Form 10-Q for details about our Enteris License Agreement.